 While it’s possible that your fur baby may scratch or scuff your leather interior, the possibility of set-in stains and lingering smells makes cloth upholstery a risky choice for pet parents.
 Sure, you can vacuum cloth seats, but it will take much longer than giving your leather seats a quick wipe down.
 Best of all, if you prefer not to use animal products, car companies like Volvo are going leather-free to accommodate vegans.

 Even if you opt for leather seats, you’ll be able to keep your car much cleaner if you have a hatchback.
-You can open up your vehicle from the rear, let your pup climb inside, and keep him from tracking mud and debris all over your seats.
+You can open up your vehicle from the rear, let your pup climb inside, and keep them from tracking mud and debris all over your seats.
 Hatchback models are also perfect for trips to the vet, as you’ll be able to slide your pet’s kennel right inside.

 Whether you go for a car with spacious backseats or a model with a designated cargo area, you’ll want a roomy interior if you have fur babies.
 (Look for models with seats that fold flat in addition to cargo room if you need even more space for large pet carriers.)